aws-samples/aws-iot-greengrass-edge-analytics-workshop/workshop-guide/GUIDE.md

 raw_df = pd.concat([raw_df, mean_df, std_df], axis=1)
 ```

-31. Save the file **AnalyzerLambda.py**.
+32. Save the file **AnalyzerLambda.py**.
 Deploy the changes to your Analyzer Lambda into greengrass with AWS CDK

 ```
 cdk deploy
 ```

-Also navigate to your greengrass group in AWS IoT Core and deploy the changes to your Greengrass Core Instance.
+33. Navigate to your greengrass group in AWS IoT Core and deploy the changes to your Greengrass Core Instance.

-32. Now switch ON your simulated IoT Thing in Node-Red and navigate to your Dashboard URL.
+34. Now switch ON your simulated IoT Thing in Node-Red and navigate to your Dashboard URL.
 You should be able to see a rolling mean and standard deviation plot of metrics - mean_temperature, mean_pressure, mean_humidity, std_temperature, std_pressure and std_humidity along with raw values of the filled time-series metrics - temperature, pressure and humidity.
 This demonstrates statistical calculations on IoT metrics that are **"filled in time-series"**.

 ## Exercise 4: Clean-up environment

-33. In order to clean up the resources created in this workshop, navigate to your greengrass group in AWS IoT Core and **Reset Deployment** of your Greengrass Group.
+35. In order to clean up the resources created in this workshop, navigate to your greengrass group in AWS IoT Core and **Reset Deployment** of your Greengrass Group.

-Now delete all the resources created with AWS CDK, run the following command in your Cloud9 environment
+36. Delete all the resources created with AWS CDK, run the following command in your Cloud9 environment

 ```
 cdk destroy
 ```

-34. To delete your Cloud9 environment, go to your [Cloud9 dashboard](https://console.aws.amazon.com/cloud9/home) and delete the Cloud9 environment created in Steps 1 - 5.
+37. To delete your Cloud9 environment, go to your [Cloud9 dashboard](https://console.aws.amazon.com/cloud9/home) and delete the Cloud9 environment created in Steps 1 - 5.